YuriSokolenko/MegaByte_Database/README.md

 # MegaByte_Database
-Interactive Database for MagaByte project of Gilo youth comunity in Jerusalem
+Interactive Database for MegaByte project of Gilo youth comunity in Jerusalem